Vegad-uday/Advanced-Star-Delta-Timer/README.md

 • I express my sincere gratitude to Trick Robotics for providing me with the opportunity to undertake this internship.
 The experience and knowledge gained during this period have been invaluable.

 •	I extend my heartfelt thanks to my external guide,Mr.Ajit Sandhi , for their guidance and support throughout the internship.
 Their expertise and insights greatly contributed to my learning and development.

-# contact Details of Trick Robotics
+ Contact Details of Trick Robotics
   Address: Vidhyanagar,bhavnagar,364001,Gujarat
   E-mail: trickrobotics@gmail.com